 Fixtures and fittings for short-term lets

 In most instances a short term let won’t be your home, so be careful not to personalise it too much.
-By all means have a “theme”, such as seaside shabby chic, but steer clear of anything that might not appeal to the masses, such as leopard-print bedding, samurai swords on the wall, and psychedelic carpets.
+By all means have a “theme”, such as seaside shabby chic, but steer clear of anything that might be too niche or you will reduce your potential pool of visitors.
+Very busy decoration, ‘loud’ colours and unpopular décor are all examples of this.

 Your best bet is to go for neutral colours and simple but comfortable furniture.
-Since sofas and beds will suffer significant wear and tear, be prepared to replace every 3-5 years.
-Avoid light coloured sofas unless you want to spend a lot of time cleaning them.
+Since sofas and beds may suffer more wear and tear than a longer term let, be prepared to replace every 3-5 years.
+Avoid light coloured sofas and furniture as they are more likely to need regular cleaning to stay looking good.

 Furniture should be fire-rated, sturdy, and in keeping with the style of the décor.
 The overall décor should provoke a positive response and look great in photo listings.
-Dress the property with some tasteful paintings and ornaments (nothing too expensive).
+Dress the property with some tasteful paintings and ornaments.
 Invest in a few cheap paperbacks, local guidebooks, board games, jigsaws, etc.

 Guests will expect all mod-cons when they go on holiday.
 The kitchen should be well fitted with a good selection of dinnerware, cookware, pots, pans, cutlery, glasses, etc. Dishwashers and other white goods are essential.
 Invest in an appliance repair policy, so if anything breaks down, you can have it fixed fast.